 2. Examine the Sender’s Display Name

-3. Look for Misspelt Words
+3. Look for Misspelled Words and Urgent-Sounding Messages

 4. Hover Over Any Links and Attachments

 If you receive an email from someone that contains links or attachments, hover over them with your cursor first before clicking on them.
 If there is anything unusual about them (such as an odd URL), don’t click on it!
 Instead, go directly to the source website by typing its URL into your browser (http://www

 This way, you won’t accidentally download malicious software or viruses onto your computer when following links sent in emails from strangers!